 Please find the directions on how to set up a return route, in the documentation for your Internet gateway.
-If it is a LANCOM device, you can configure it under IP router > Routing > IPv4 routing table.
+In LANconfig you configure this under IP router > Routing > IPv4 routing table.
 To do this, create a new entry and enter the network address of your Public Spot network under IP Address and under Router enter the address of the Public Spot in your local network.

-- 8. Configure the DHCP server settings for the Public Spot network.
+8. Configure the DHCP server settings for the Public Spot network.

 Since the device has an IP network that is independent from the network where it is located, you must configure a DHCP server for this network.
-For the previously set up IP network (e.g., PS-WLAN-1), set the value for DHCP server enabled to automatic. - LANconfig: IPv4 > DHCPv4 > DHCP networks
+For the previously set up IP network (e.g., PS-WLAN-1), set the value for DHCP server enabled to Yes.

+LANconfig: IPv4 > DHCPv4 > DHCP networks